 It is also important to observe proper hygiene since the poliovirus is transmissible through feces and other bodily secretions of an infected individual.

-Learn more about Brain and NS Issues, here.
+Learn more about Brain and Nervous System Issues here.